pluxbiosignals/unity-sample/README.md

 ## GetBatteryUnity

-"Getting" method dedicated to check the battery level of the device.
+Getter method dedicated to check the battery level of the device.
 ```csharp
 int GetBatteryUnity()
 ```